stefanbogasiu/api_test/README.md

 To run the tests localy on any system you just need an IDE, I used InteliJ for initial development but any other IDE should work.

 Clone this repository localy then open the project using the IDE.
+Use the runner file CucumberTestSuite to start the tests.